“We must ceaselessly continue to innovate, because without innovation we cannot hope to survive. But survival is also ensured by sustainability”

 Technological innovation inspired by collaboration

-In the context of startups, during the two days in Moscow the Enel X stand was the setting for the launch in Russia of the new JuiceBox supercharge e-car battery.
-This was developed four years ago through a crowdfunding initiative by a US startup that our Group later acquired.
+Speaking of startups, during the two days in Moscow the Enel X stand was the setting for the launch in Russia of the new JuiceBox supercharge e-car battery, which was developed four years ago through a crowdfunding initiative by a US startup that our Group later acquired.
 As well as providing rapid recharge times (around two hours for a full charge, four times the speed currently available on the market), JuiceBox can be managed via a smartphone using the dedicated App, while connection to the digital network enables dynamic charging during off-peak electricity pricing periods.
 “I’m sure that we now have the best product on the market,” said Sergey Kiselev.
 He’s very familiar with the JuiceBox, as until 2016 he was part of the small US startup that designed it.
 When he speaks nowadays, though, he does so in the name of our Group, because in the meantime he has become CEO of Enel X Russia.
 If the startup had not encountered our Group, who knows where this example of technological excellence would have ended up?
 One thing is certain, though – it would not have remained on the shelf for long.

 “Competition is a wonderful thing.
-Nowadays there are startups capable of wrongfooting the big multinationals,” said Frank Salzgeber of the European Space Agency.
+Nowadays there are startups capable of undermining the big multinationals,” said Frank Salzgeber of the European Space Agency.
 “We have to make them our allies, or someone else will beat us to it.”